Both learning to drive and getting driving insurance can be a confusing time with so many new words and terms thrown at you at every turn.

-No Claims Discount (NCD) or No Claims Bonus (NCB) – A no-claims bonus (NCB), or no-claims discount, is a count of the number of years in which you haven’t made a claim on your car insurance policy.
-The amount your NCD is worth depends on the insurer & your policy.
+No Claims Bonus (NCB) – A no-claims bonus (NCB), is a count of the number of years in which you haven’t made a claim on your car insurance policy.

-Named Driver Insurer – Named driver insurance is also known as additional driver insurance.
-Head to our Additional Driver section to learn more about a Named Driver Insurance.
+Named Driver Insurance – Named driver insurance is also known as additional driver insurance.
+This can allow somebody else to be covered with your insurance policy.

-Pass Plus – Pass Plus is a practical training course that takes at least 6 hours and is for drivers to improve their skills and drive more safely.
+Pass Plus – Pass Plus is a practical training course (once you have passed your driving test) that takes at least 6 hours and is for drivers to improve their skills and drive more safely.
 Pass Plus may help you get a car insurance discount if you successfully complete the course.